Lemon Meringue Cupcakes - light lemon cupcakes, filled with lemon curd & topped with meringue. They're the perfect spring dessert!

 - Using a sharp knife or an apple corer, remove a 1-2cm core from the middle of the cupcakes.
 You can remove as much of the cupcake as you like, depending on how much lemon curd you want in the middle.

-- Spoon about 1 TBSP of lemon curd into the cupcakes and set aside while you make the meringue.
+- Spoon about 1 tablespoon of lemon curd into the cupcakes and set aside while you make the meringue.

 - In a stand mixer, whip the egg whites until light and fluffy, about 3 minutes.
 With the mixer on low speed, slowly add the sugar and vanilla extract, and continue to whip until the meringue holds stiff peaks.